Sunu03/multi-finder-pro/README.md

 ---

 Thank you for using Multi-Finder Pro!
-We hope this extension enhances your productivity and makes your keyword searching experience more efficient and enjoyable.
+I hope this extension enhances your productivity and makes your keyword searching experience more efficient and enjoyable.